-Looking for the best things to do in Kirkenes Norway?
+Looking for the best things to do in Kirkenes, Norway?
 Whether you’re just visiting town on a Hurtigruten cruise, find all the Kirkenes things to do here.

 Even in the winter, we were blessed with incredible companionship, wonderful weather, and exciting opportunities that gave us the chance to maximize our experiences in Kirkenes.
 And even though we suffered through lost luggage on our way up to this Arctic city, we still had some of the most memorable of all of our Norway experiences.

-Where is Kirkenes Norway?
+Where is Kirkenes, Norway?

-Kirkenes Norway sits on the Russian border at the tip of northern Norway.
+Kirkenes, Norway, sits on the Russian border at the tip of northern Norway.
 It sits at the meeting point between the Barents Sea and the Norwegian Sea, making it a key port in European and Russian sea trade.
-Its unique position on the western curve of northern Norway means that Kirkenes is actually located east of Finland, and further east than the tip of Asia and St. Petersburg, Russia.
+Its unique position on the western curve of northern Norway means that Kirkenes is actually located east of Finland and further east than the tip of Asia and St. Petersburg, Russia.

 Because of its location north of the Arctic Circle, Kirkenes, Norway, sees the midnight sun from May 17 to July 21 and has no sunlight from November 21 to January 21.
 If you’re traveling to Kirkenes in winter, make sure that you pack for the cold weather.
 It can get cold up there.

-Arriving In Kirkenes Norway
+Arriving In Kirkenes, Norway

 We arrived in Kirkenes in the late afternoon and caught a cab to our Go2Kirkenes apartment rental.
 Unfortunately, due to a mix-up and poor communication on our flight, our bags didn’t follow us from Oslo to Kirkenes.
 The benefit of landing in a small airport is that it’s easy to find the claims desk.
-The disadvantage is that the lack of regular flights to the region make it a lot more difficult to get things to you when they have been left behind.
+The disadvantage is that the lack of regular flights to the region makes it a lot more difficult to get things to you when they have been left behind.

-We made our way to our Go2Kirkenes apartment rental and were greeted warmly by Roar Anderson, our host for the weekend.
+We made our way to our Kirkenes Lodge apartment rental and were greeted warmly by Roar Anderson, our host for the weekend.
 He had set us up with some food to prepare during our stay.
-And, thankfully, he had some extra warm weather gear for Christina and me to wear since our long underwear and snow pants had been packed in our luggage that was still sitting in Oslo!
+And thankfully, he had some extra warm weather gear for Christina and me to wear since our long underwear and snow pants had been packed in our luggage, which was still sitting in Oslo!

 Besides being our host for our stay in Kirkenes, Roar also agreed to show us around and give us an insider’s glimpse into life in Kirkenes, and we are so glad he did!
 Here are all the things to do in Kirkenes.

-What are the Top Things To Do in Kirkenes Norway?
+What are the Top Things To Do in Kirkenes, Norway?

-For a small town, there are a lot of things to do in Kirkenes Norway.
+For a small town, there are a lot of things to do in Kirkenes, Norway.
 A lot of the attractions in Kirkenes are focused on the region’s rich WWII history.
 In fact, Kirkenes stands only second to the country of Malta for having experienced the most air raids in Europe during WWII.

 I was shocked to learn about this, but it turns out that the city’s proximity to the Russian border and position as a key trade port during the war made it a prime target for both German and Russian forces as they grappled back and forth.